FREE-Merging: Fourier Transform for Efficient Model Merging: More Discussions and Future Directions

 \subsection{Future Works}

-In this section, we outline directions for our future work.
-First, we aim to extend our proposed model merging approach to fine-tuned models with different architectures, enabling broader applicability.
-Additionally, we plan to further investigate the differences between PEFT and full fine-tuning and design customized model merging methods tailored to PEFT, enabling effective utilization and deployment of existing PEFT results.
+In this section, we present the directions for our future work.
+First, we plan to extend our current merging methods to fine-tuned models with different architectures, thereby enhancing the generalizability and applicability of our approach across a wider range of model types.
+In addition, we intend to conduct a deeper investigation into the differences between parameter-efficient fine-tuning (PEFT) and full fine-tuning, aiming to understand their respective characteristics and behaviors more thoroughly.
+Based on these insights, we will develop customized merging strategies specifically tailored to PEFT, enabling more effective integration and deployment of existing PEFT-based models.